voxel51/fiftyone/docs/source/user_guide/plots.rst

-Since the ``labels`` argument to :meth:`results.visualize() <fiftyone.brain.visualization.VisualizationResults.visualize>` is categorical, each class is rendered as its own trace and you can click or on the legend entires to show/hide individual classes, or double-click to show/hide all other classes.
+Since the ``labels`` argument to :meth:`results.visualize() <fiftyone.brain.visualization.VisualizationResults.visualize>` is categorical, each class is rendered as its own trace and you can click on the legend entries to show/hide individual classes, or double-click to show/hide all other classes.

 When points are lasso-ed in the plot, the corresponding samples are automatically selected in the session's current :meth:`view <fiftyone.core.session.Session.view>`.
-Likewise, whenever you modify the Session's view, either in the App or by programmatically setting :meth:`session.view <fiftyone.core.session.Session.view>`, the corresponding locations will be selected in the scatterplot.
+Likewise, whenever you modify the session's view, either in the App or by programmatically setting :meth:`session.view <fiftyone.core.session.Session.view>`, the corresponding locations will be selected in the scatterplot.